Patent Applications In India

-A provisional application is filed to establish priority of the invention in case the disclosed invention is only at a conceptual stage and a delay is expected in submitting complete description of the invention.
+Research and inventing can sometimes be a time consuming process.
+To ensure that the senior patent rights can be enjoyed by an inventor, it is advisable to file a provisional application, in case the disclosed invention is only at a conceptual stage and a delay is expected in submitting complete description of the invention.
+A provisional application helps the applicant to establish priority of the invention and safeguard his rights during the time period required to take his conceptual invention to a complete specification.
 As per section 9 of the Indian Patents Act, the provisional specification is deemed to be abandoned if complete specification is not filed with the Patent Office within twelve months from the date of filing of the provisional application.

 c) Convention Patent Application